JJ/AICICLE/README.md

-# AICICLE
+# Power to the Student through AI-enhanced personal learning environments

-AI-assicted computationally intelligent custom learning environment
+PAIPLE as a Bacronym